 Course extensions are available, if required.
 See Course-Related Regulations for more information.

 You are considered actively registered in your course until you have completed the course, the course contract date expires, or you withdraw.
-Your learning resources package will be sent as soon as your registration or pre-registration request is processed, however, tutor support, submission of coursework and the writing of examinations cannot begin until the official course contract start date.
+Your learning resources package will be sent as soon as your registration or pre-registration request is processed, however, tutor support, submission of coursework, and the writing of examinations cannot begin until the official course contract start date.
 See Early Access to Courses below.

 In many courses, the learning resources are available either online or in print, or a combination of both formats.
 If a course has print learning resources, they will be sent shortly after your course registration has been processed.